 The account is maintained on the basis of fund accounting.
 A fund is a separate accounting entity with a self-balancing set of accounts.

-The following fund type is used to account for Measure B Funds activities:
+The following fund type is used to account for Vehicle Registration Fee Program activities:

-Special Revenue Funds are used to account for revenues derived from specific sources, and for which expenditures are legally restricted for specific purposes.
+Special Revenue Funds are used to account for revenues derived from specific sources, and for which expenditures are restricted to specific purposes.

 d.
 Fund Balances